MicrosoftARMAssembler/Hyperspace/README.md

-# Angel-Engine
+# Hyperspace
-Angel Engine is a multi purpose Windows Kernel Driver that has been in development since June 2025. <br />
+Hyperspace is a multi purpose Windows Kernel Driver that has been in development since June 2025. <br />
-I've applied Angel Engine for every purpose I've thought of **Injecting, Emulating, Dumping, Externals, e.g..** <br />
+I've applied Hyperspace for every purpose I've thought of **Injecting, Emulating, Dumping, Externals, e.g..** <br />
 It's one of my biggest projects that I've ever developed, it's been in development for years and I hope you can enjoy. <br />

-# What makes Angel Engine Undetected?
+# What makes Hyperspace Undetected?
-Angel Engine was **designed to bypass Anti-Cheat Integrity Checks**. <br />
+Hyperspace was **designed to bypass Anti-Cheat Integrity Checks**. <br />
 This was made possible through hours of Reverse-Engineering the industry-leading Anti-Cheat. (**EasyAntiCheat**) <br />
 I will cover all of the fundamentals for what it's bypassing and the reason. <br />